Potassium is an essential body cation, which has a normal plasma concentration of 3.5-5.5 mmol/L.

 All patients with moderate or severe hypokalaemia should have a 12 lead ECG.
 An ECG should also be ordered in those with co-morbidities and those with a rapid or large drop in their potassium levels.
 Patients with ECG changes require senior review, a peri-arrest or arrest call should be made for those with unstable arrhythmias.

 In patients with mild to moderate hypokalaemia the oral replacement route is generally preferred.
 Refer to local guidelines for dosages.
+Intravenous replacement may be used with appropriate caution depending on the circumstances (e.g. a patient who is nil by mouth).

 Have comments about these notes?
 Leave us feedback